tpawelski/trailblazer/README.md

 The road network world is represented by a RoadGraph, which is a thin wrapper around the BasicGraph we saw in class.
 Each vertex represents a specific location on the world.
 An edge between two verticies means that there is a direct road between the two.
 The cost of the path is the time it takes to traverse that road.

-Your algorithm should work on any RoadGraph instance, such as this map of Middle Earth that can help Frodo get from the Shire to Mount Doom.
+Your algorithm should work on any RoadGraph instance.